sfriederichs/sfriederichs.github.io/_posts/2020-07-13-SVN-with-Python.md

 Yes, I know - that's bad.
 But until that exception occurs I won't know what to look for specifically.
 Or I could do more research.
 But I won't right now.

+Also, I've had issues using os.linesep within log messages, as well as '\\r\\n'.
+The server I'm working on only wants the '\\n'.

+## Adding Files to a Working Copy ##

+If you have a newly-created file, you'll need to add it to your working copy and then commit to get the file into SVN.
+Here's how you do it.

+{% highlight python %}

+client.add(filePath)
+newRev = client.checkin(addressPath,"Added a new file")

+{% endhighlight %}

 ## Notes ##